Usbac/aurora/docs/en/Settings.md

 - `[blog_url]/author/[user_slug]` - Author page.

+### RSS feed URL

+The url of the RSS feed relative to the website.
+When empty the RSS will be disabled.

 ### Theme

 The theme that will be used to render the website.
 Relative to the views directory.